paganism/bookstore/README.md

 # Project Goals

-The code is written for educational purposes.
+The code is written for educational purposes only.